Driving Better Health Outcomes for Asians

 Asians are the fastest growing racial/ethnic group in the United States, representing 25% of all foreign-born people in the United States.
 They are projected to reach nearly 34 million by 2050.

-Similar to other communities of color, there exist tremendous disparities in health outcomes and indicators among the Asian community in America.
+Similar to other communities of color, there exist tremendous disparities in health outcomes and indicators among the Asian-American community.
 Disproportionate burdens of health conditions affecting this population across the United States include cancer, cardiovascular disease, diabetes, hepatitis B, and osteoporosis.

-National-level data indicate that cancer is the leading cause of death among Asians in America.
-Socioeconomic, cultural, and genetic factors likely affect the health of Asians in America.
-There is a strong need to improve knowledge, education and clinical care to reduce healthcare disparities among Asian subgroups.
+National-level data indicate that cancer is the leading cause of death among Asian-Americans.
+Socioeconomic, cultural, and genetic factors likely affect their health.
+There is a strong need to improve knowledge, education, and clinical care to reduce healthcare disparities among Asian subgroups.

-The Center will provide a common place for research, education and clinical care support allowing disparate faculty, staff, community members and trainees to share ideas and common resources.
+The Center will provide a common place for research, education, and clinical care support, allowing disparate faculty, staff, community members, and trainees to share ideas and common resources.
 Currently, there is a lack of resources and community.
-In particular, given the nature of Asian Health research, multi-disciplinary groups are needed.
+In particular, given the nature of Asian health research, multi-disciplinary groups are needed.
 At Stanford, no other centers are significantly investigating and developing educational/clinical care for Asians.
-Stanford has advantages over other Universities in this area of health research, education and care due to unique patient, faculty/staff and student Demographics, Disease, Epidemiologic/Health economics and humanities expertise.
+Stanford has advantages over other universities in this area of health research, education, and care due to unique patient, faculty/staff, and student demographics, as well as disease, epidemiologic/health economics, and humanities expertise.

 Our goals are:

-- To improve the culturally sensitive an evidence-based delivery of healthcare to Asians and Asian Americans
+- To improve the culturally sensitive and evidence-based delivery of healthcare to Asians and Asian-Americans.